QPThree/101d1/301/11read.md

 * What is the difference between authorization and authentication?

+Authentication is verifying who the user actually *is*.
+Authorization is verifying the content that the authenticated person has access to.

 * What is Authorization Code Flow?

+Essentially the steps taken from user login to the user getting the information requested.
+It exchanges an Authorization code for a token.

 * What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

+A way of using ACF with mobile applications or single page applications.

 * What is Implicit Flow with Form Post?

+IFwFP is used for public clients, or situations where the clients secret is unable to be stored securely.

 * What is Client Credentials Flow?

+This is used for applications where communication is between two machines (machine to machine).
+In these instances, entering a username or password wouldn't make sense of be done by the user.
+Instead, the system

 * What is Device Authorization Flow?

+Device authorization flow is used for devices where user input would make for a poor experience.
+Instead, users are asked to go to a website on their phone or computer and enter their information that way.
+Logging in to an app on my TV comes to mind.

 * What is Resource Owner Password Flow?

 <a name="topic3"></a>